Please click here to download the registration form.

 |Middle School (Years 5 and 6)||

-In Year 6, some boys are streamed across all subjects and others placed into sets for Mathematics, English, Latin and French.
+In Year 6, boys are placed into sets for Mathematics, English, Latin and French.

 |Senior School (Years 7 and 8)||A thorough preparation for scholarship and entrance examinations to selective senior schools.|

 St. Martin’s delivers a rich, broad and balanced curriculum throughout the school.
 This begins in Kindergarten and Reception, which follows the Early Years Foundation Stage curriculum, which encompasses the six key areas of learning and development.
 The boys are also introduced to the French language and culture.
 An excellent teacher:pupil ratio facilitates greater individual attention and the opportunity to foster strong relationships.